A historic house from Tochigi Prefecture gets relocated to Hokkaido and becomes home to extraordinary art and cuisine.

 Dining at Somoza: Creating a Deep Connection and Experience

 During the day Somoza houses a charming and airy café offering light meals and beverage that is ideal for spending some leisure time and meeting friends.
-In the meantime, the restaurant provides a balanced lunch menu with a selection of the best regional and seasonal dishes and flavours that Hokkaido has to offer.
+In the meantime, the restaurant provides a balanced lunch menu with a selection of the best regional and seasonal dishes and flavors that Hokkaido has to offer.

 When the sun sets, the space turns into an exclusive dining area hosting an intimate dining experience.
 12 seats are available at a single round table that becomes the playground of a remarkable “Omakase” course menu.
 For larger groups, additional seating is available at two more tables in the shop and gallery area.
-All items of the course are personally chosen by the Chef and highlight local flavours and ingredients.
+All items of the course are personally chosen by the Chef and highlight local flavors and ingredients.

-Highlighting the changes of the season, the new summer menu is a symphony of fresh flavours from locally sourced ingredients and preserved foods from the earlier season.
+Highlighting the changes of the season, the new summer menu is a symphony of fresh flavors from locally sourced ingredients and preserved foods from the earlier season.
 Since this year many of the vegetables even come from Somoza’s very own garden making it even more sustainable and bringing only the freshest produce to the table.

 The ingredients used each come with a story of their own that the visitor will get to know during their time at Somoza.
 Eating here is not just simply about the food, it is about experiencing, learning, and creating deep connections.
 From seaweed and miso to unique salts, the chef knows their individual stories and the people behind the products.

 The visitors are part of the journey to the final dish and oftentimes the final step of preparation is being conducted at the diner table itself.
-Visitors to Somoza can even take a piece of their flavour home and purchased home-made smoked food goods in the in-house store.
+Visitors to Somoza can even take a piece of their flavor home and purchased home-made smoked food goods in the in-house store.